JamesKohli/napoleon/docs/module/rules.md

 ## States

-The "states" where we wait for user input are kept in the S table.
+The "states" where we wait for user input are also kept in the P table.

 Each state is an object that provides several functions.

-	S.place_piece = {
+	P.place_piece = {
 		prompt() {
 			prompt("Select a piece to move.")
 			for (var s = 0; s < 64; ++s)